Attanox/vis_i_project/report.md

 ## Observations

 Happiest countries, across the board, are Canada, U.S.A, Australia, Finland, Sweden, Norway, Denmark, Netherlands and Switzerland.
-Their main happiness score is over 7, which doesn't dip.
-It either stays constant or increases.
+Their main happiness score is over 7.

 On contrary, not so happy country are mainly countries in Africa.
 Countries here average value around 4.

 Main difference we can observe between these two categories is that people in happy countries tend to score Economy, Family and Health equally.
 In less happy countries this distribution isn't equal, usually people here rate family higher than other areas.
-Except for Central African Republic, which has value for family area 0.